 Mike Megna

-Mike is our Group Vice President of Finance and Chief Accounting Officer, with responsibility for finance, treasury, and tax.
+Mike is our Senior Vice President Chief Accounting Officer.

 Randy Perrin